 As the trait is yet undeveloped, Beorning decks are not really a thing yet.
 But there are some decks that make use of the cards, so perhaps you would like to try some to get a taste of Beorning greatness.

-This brings an end to the analysis of one of the game’s yet undeveloped traits.
-Hopefully, it will get expanded upon during the next cycle as we return to Rhovanion.
+This brings an end to the analysis of one of the game’s newly developed traits.
+Hopefully more cards will be added in the coming cycle.
 If you would like to see what Beorning cards the community made as a part of a contest over at the Hall of Beorn, click here.
-I will return with the quest analyses soon, but I cannot seem to find enough time to properly get through Into Ithilien.
-Maybe the weekend will do me some good.